 Marketing can only take you so far.
 Inferior products seldom win the hearts and minds of customers.
 Sometimes, aspirational messaging can amplify the right behaviors within a brand by creating clarity and underlining a mission.
 This can happen when there is genuine intent to differentiate from the competition in a very specific way—and the right leadership and investments to make it happen.

-Over the years, we have worked with many brands that are “laggards”—meaning, they aren’t the number 1, 2, or 3 in their category.
-Sometimes they’re number 5 or number 7.
+Over the years, we have worked with many brands that are “laggards”—meaning they aren’t the number one, two, or three in their category.
+Sometimes they’re number five or seven.
 Nevertheless, they’ve been successful in growing despite their industry ranking.
 Sometimes they’re growing because of great sales strategies or strategic mergers and acquisitions.

 IN REAL LIFE